CronCats/docs/content/docs/task-creation.md

 --accountId YOUR_NEAR_ACCT.testnet --amount 10
 ```

 **Important thing to note:** You will get a task hash upon successful creation.
-Save this hash as its your access to monitor and update the task in the future.
+Save this hash as it's your access to monitor and update the task in the future.

 **Very important thing to note:** the `--amount` flag is how you are attaching real NEAR tokens to your task.
 If you specify a "deposit" of 10, and then the `--amount` is less than 10, the task will never run.

-## How to get Task Hash
+### How to get Task Hash

 ```bash
 near view <CONTRACT_ACCOUNT> get_hash '{"contract_id": "<CONTRACT_ID>","function_id": "<FUNCTION>","cadence": "0 0 * * * *","owner_id": "<OWNER_ID>"}'